OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 </LaunchEvents>
 ```

-The `OnMessageSend` event uses the `SoftBlock` option to prevent a user from sending a message if some or all of the required categories are missing.
+The `OnMessageSend` event uses the `SoftBlock` option to prevent a user from sending a message if any of the required categories are missing.
 In the event that the add-in becomes unavailable (for example, if the add-in encounters a loading error) and can't check the message for applied categories, the user will still be able to send the message.

-The `OnAppointmentSend` event uses the `Block` option to prevent a user from sending a meeting invite if some or all of the required categories are missing.
+The `OnAppointmentSend` event uses the `Block` option to prevent a user from sending a meeting invite if any of the required categories are missing.
 If the add-in encounters a loading error and can't check the invite for applied categories, the user will not be able to send the invite until the add-in becomes available again.

-For additional information on `SendMode` options, see [Available SendMode options](https://docs.microsoft.com/javascript/api/manifest/launchevent?view=common-js-preview#available-sendmode-options-preview).
+For additional information on `SendMode` options, see [Available SendMode options](https://docs.microsoft.com/javascript/api/manifest/launchevent?view=outlook-js-preview#available-sendmode-options-preview).

 ### Configure the event handlers